TunaLobster/ardupilot_wiki/dev/source/docs/mavlink-mission-upload-download.rst

 Mission Upload / Download
 =========================

 This page explains how MAVLink can be used to upload and download missions (executed in :ref:`Auto mode <copter:auto-mode>`) and perform some other mission related actions.
-The user wiki page for :ref:`Mission Planning is here <copter:common-mission-planning>`.
+The user wiki page for :ref:`Mission Planning is here <common-mission-planning>`.

 Mission Related Messages
 ------------------------